-- Armor Is Useless: Despite his armor being based on principles for Christian life (particularly Ephesians 6:13-17), when his enemies actually hit Bibleman with their attacks or sin-inducing weaponry it's about as protective as wet tissue paper.
+- Despite his armor being based on principles for Christian life (particularly Ephesians 6:13-17), when his enemies actually hit Bibleman with their attacks or sin-inducing weaponry it's about as protective as wet tissue paper.

 - As the Good Book Says: Bibleman's real power is to call up any line from the Bible from memory at will, as well as the chapter and verse reference where it can be found.
 This goes hand-in-hand with the show's push to get the kids at home to memorize the Good Book to get through life.

 - Breaking the Fourth Wall: The evidence indicates Willie thought this was hi-larious.